Boiled Eggs: Perfect Every Time

 Do you see how pretty they are?
 All peeled without coming apart.
 I didn’t have to stand on one leg or hold my head just right to make it happen either.
 Do you ever want to just squeeze the eggs into oblivion when they will.not.peel?
 No?
 Just me?
 The Instant Pot has saved my sanity.
 Just crack the shell and peel.
 I am often asked to bring deviled eggs to family and holiday events.
 This is the perfect solution to all of the time I used to spend in preparation.

 I have never liked the dark ring that can form around boiled eggs when they are cooked a little too long.
-It gives an off putting color to the yolks.
+As a result, it gives an off putting color to the yolks.
 My pressure cooker has done away with that worry making my life so much easier.
 The color is always yellow as it should be which makes the finished product of deviled eggs so much more appealing.
 Boiled eggs are kind of gross when they turn green.
-I prefer to leave the green eggs to Dr. Seuss.
+I prefer to leave the green eggs to Dr. Seuss because he is the expert on that.

 - You will need 12 eggs or less if desired.